MyNameIsTrez/MyNameIsTrez.github.io/_posts/2024-04-10-how-to-process-a-request-like-nginx-does.md

 The important takeaway here is that nginx can't always know which virtual server a request belongs to before the `Host` header has been read.

-So if you're trying to mimic nginx in your own web server, I recommend reading the entire header into a map, and even the body, before deciding which C++ Server class instance any incoming request belongs to.
+So if you're trying to mimic nginx in your own web server, I recommend reading the entire header into a map, before deciding which Server class instance an incoming request belongs to.
+I personally even chose to read the entire body before deciding which Server instance it belongs to.

 # My C++ implementation